strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 #### Service Loader configuration

-When Strimzi uses the Pod Security Providers, it is using the [Java ServiceLoad](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) to load the implementations.
+When Strimzi uses the Pod Security Providers, it is using the [Java ServiceLoader](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) to load the implementations.
 To allow Strimzi to load your custom provider, you have to create a provider configuration file.
 The provider configuration file must be part of the custom provider source code and be packaged into the JAR file.
 The file should be named `io.strimzi.plugin.security.profiles.PodSecurityProvider` (the name of the interface which it implements) and placed in the `resources/META-INF/services/` path.
+Alternatively, you can also configure the provider in the `module-info.java` file.
 It should contain the names of the classes the implementation provides (including the package name).
 So in our case, it should contain the following classes: